LinuxBeaver/LinuxBeaver/README.md

   Then Compile every C file as you would on Linux using Meson and Ninja.
 Perhaps even my build.sh script will work.
 Then right-click on each individual .dylib file and then select open (in the finder), and it asks if you really want to open it.
-After that restart Gimp go to GEGL Operations.
+After that restart Gimp go to GEGL Operation.
 The plugin('s) *should work.
 Each .dylib file needs to be manually approved.
 So running this in a folder to do exactly the same thing may be a good idea. `cd ~/Library/Application Support/gegl/0.4/plug-ins/ # assuming it was installed here sudo xattr -rd com.apple.quarantine *`